Brian Anderson Player Props: Brewers vs. Twins

 Brian Anderson At The Plate

-- Anderson is batting .229 with eight doubles, a triple, eight home runs and 29 walks.
+- Anderson is hitting .230 with nine doubles, a triple, eight home runs and 29 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.